 It goes way further than recommending ‘5 steps to eat healthy’ (which the author says won’t be successful anyway), but gives you a framework to look at how and what we eat.
 It’s an inspiring, very well-written book.
 It’s not an educational book, instead, it’s a combination of personal stories and experiences, combined with in-depth quality research.
 If you enjoyed The Dorito Effect, you may well enjoy this book as well.

-Please note, this page contains (Amazon) affiliate links.
+Please note, this page contains (Bookshop.org) affiliate links.
 This means that, at no extra cost to you, we will earn a small commission if you buy through these links.
-Always feel free to buy the books somewhere else (e.g. your local book store).

 We can change our eating habits

 If you only like and eat 10 different foods, no matter your age, you will run into challenges.
 Eating out will be hard, what if the restaurant adds something to your dish you don’t like?
-Getting in enough nutrients is challenging as well, all those vitamins and minerals sit spread out throught a wide range of foods!
+Getting in enough nutrients is challenging as well, all those vitamins and minerals are spread out through a wide range of foods!

 It may seem to be your destiny, but, Bee Wilson shares various examples of how people can learn to like and eat more and new foods.
 Not through fancy diets, life-overhauling interventions, but through simply, smaller steps and habits.
 It may not be the easiest thing to do, but our brains are flexible enough to learn new ways to eat.